borntyping/borntyping.github.io/open-source.md

 ## Unmaintained projects

 These are incomplete or unmaintained projects.
 Most of them are either deprecated by a better project, or were written a long time ago.
-I no longer maintain any of these projects.
+I no longer maintain any of these projects, but feel free to ask questions or otherwise contact me about them.

+* [v](https://github.com/borntyping/v) - a minimal [virtualenv](https://virtualenv.pypa.io/en/latest/) manager, replaced by [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)
 * [van-de-graaff](https://github.com/borntyping/van-de-graaff) - an experimental static site generator
 * [chef-ladder](https://github.com/borntyping/chef-ladder) - simple [librarian-chef](https://github.com/applicationsonline/librarian-chef) alternative
 * [PyTentD](https://github.com/pytent/pytentd) - a [tent.io](https://tent.io/) server implementation